Palestinian state recognition is a one shot opportunity for Starmer

 Current policy

-The current policy is to support a two-state solution and to recognise a Palestinian state as part of the peace process - without specifying when this would be.
+The current policy, shaped by the Oslo Accords, is to support a two-state solution and to recognise a Palestinian state as part of a negotiated peace process – without specifying when this would be.

 Sir Keir has gone further and said in a strongly worded statement on Thursday that a Palestinian state is “an inalienable right” of the Palestinian people.